 Accessibility and integration.
-Strengthening and increasing the ability for migrants to acquire identification and appropriate documentation in destination countries is needed.
-At the same time, promoting investment in skills development and education to create employment eligibility in formal labor markets could reduce susceptibility to exploitation and increase access to labor markets and necessary services (e.g., health care).
+Strengthening and increasing the ability for migrants to acquire identification and appropriate documentation in destination countries while promoting investment in skills development and education to create employment eligibility in formal labor markets could reduce susceptibility to exploitation and increase access to labor markets and necessary services (e.g., health care).